Cristiano Ronaldo acquires digital agency to launch his 7EGEND venture

 Sling TV to host pay-per-view events, starting this weekend with UFC fight

 Sporting stars have followed Hollywood and music industry celebrities into the world of startups and tech investing, but until now the world’s biggest soccer player, Cristiano Ronaldo, has played the tech ball close to his feet.
 Not any more.
-The highest paid player in the world has bought the lion share of one of Portugal’s biggest digital agencies with a view to create a new tech brand and a vehicle to launch new tech products.
+The highest paid player in the world has bought the lion’s share of one of Portugal’s biggest digital agencies with a view to create a new tech brand and a vehicle to launch new tech products.

 To achieve this Ronaldo now purchased a majority stake in Portugal’s Thing Pink.
 The agency, led by Luis Parafita, has been involved in a number of high-profile projects on the Iberian peninsula.
 Thing Pink previously described themselves as “a multidisciplinary team of thinkers, strategists, designers, engineers, producers, pirates and proud geeks, reshaping digital experiences and ecosystems.”